Inside JavaScript: Understanding Type Coercion

 Perhaps less intuitively, even though they might be empty in the sense of “having zero properties”, all JavaScript Objects are truthy.

-The real screwball here is the Array.
-JavaScript treats an Array
+The real screwball here is the Array

 simply as an Object

-; so even though that Array might contain zero elements, as far as Boolean coercion is concerned, it is treated as an object, and all objects are truthy — but more of this later…
+So even though that Array might contain zero elements, as far as Boolean coercion is concerned, it is treated as an object, and all objects are truthy — but more of this later…

 The Slightly Silly typeof